Frequently Asked Questions

 What about the Panther Basketball Band?

 The basketball band performs at all men's and women’s home basketball games while classes are in session, and travels to tournaments with the teams.
-Auditions for this ensemble takes place in early October.
+Details about participation will come out in October.